Xolvez/DD2480-CI/README.md

 To run the tests, use the following command inside the backend directory:
 `mvn test`

+## Notification
+Our CI server supports notification of CI results by sending an email to the project member about the build result.

+We use the javax.mail package to support sending the email.
+And we use the jodd package to create the SMTP server, open a SendMailSession and generate an Email, to implement the email sending service.

+The unit test of the EmailService is done by calling the interface and checking if our mailbox receives the notification email.

 ## Statement of contributions
 Daniel Ericsson: Commits by HelloDane.
 Created multiple backend interfaces/functions.
 Implemented and tested functions for cloning and compiling repos.
 Code review.
 Wrote parts of the documentation, such as statements of contributions.